fusionjs/fusionjs/fusion-plugin-font-loader-react/README.md

 2. Fallbacks at and above the specified `preloadDepth` will be preloaded/prefetched on page load
 3. Remaining fonts will lazily loaded.

-Based on the sample config above (`preloadDepth` is set to 1), the HOC example above would yield the following values for `prop.fontStyles`:
+Based on the sample config above (`preloadDepth` is set to 1), the HOC example above would yield the following values for `prop.$fontStyles`:

 while loading font:
 ```js